Litepie/Teams/SECURITY.md

 ---

-Thank you for helping keep Litepie Teams and our users safe! 🙏
+Thank you for helping keep Lavalite Teams and our users safe! 🙏